nghin/vacsf.org.dev/_posts/meditations/2015-11-30-The-Ambassador.md

 ---
 layout: page-fullwidth
-subheadline: "What gospel are you proclaiming?"
+subheadline: "Gospel"
-title: "Nghi's Parable of the Ambassador"
+title: "The Ambassador"
 meta_description: "Parable of the Ambassador.
 Message of reconciliation.
 Ngụ Ngôn Quan Khâm Sai.
 Sứ điệp giảng hoà."
 teaser: "A warning to Christ's Ambassadors: Don't change your Lord's message of reconciliation.
 The ambassador in this story, like many in this present day, did just that: he changed the message.
 In doing so, he turned the gospel into religion."
 permalink: /bible-topics/meditations/ambassador/